infinitered/ramdasauce/README.md

 const x = {a: 1, b: 2}
 RS.mapKeys(R.toUpper, x)    // transforms the keys of an object by the function

+// --- Generating Things ---
+RS.rangeStep(2, 2, 10)      // generates a range of numbers with a step

 // --- Predicates ---
 RS.isUndefined(qwerty)      // check if something is undefined RS.isNotNil(null)           // check if something is not null or undefined